Project-Saphi/Saphira/documentation/commands.md

 ```

 **How it works:**

+Saphira guides you through the verification process automatically:

-1. Run `/verify` to get your Discord ID
+1. Run `/verify`
+2. If your Discord ID is not yet linked to your Saphi profile, Saphira will show you instructions along with your Discord ID
-2. Add your Discord ID to your user profile on the Saphi website
+3. Add your Discord ID to your user profile on the Saphi website
-3. Run `/verify` again to receive the "Verified" role
+4. Run `/verify` again to automatically receive the "Verified" role

 **Response:**
+- If already verified: Notification that you are already verified
-- If not linked: Instructions with your Discord ID
+- If not linked: Verification instructions with your Discord ID displayed
-- If linked: Confirmation and "Verified" role assignment
+- If linked: Automatic role assignment and confirmation

 **Requirements:**
 - Bot's role must be higher than "Verified" role in hierarchy